Department of History,

 The University of Sheffield has a unique relationship with the public.
 The MA in Medieval History reflects that in its structure, and that reflects on my own desire for a better relationship between history and the public outside of heritage sites and museums.
 A postgraduate degree from the University of Sheffield puts me on the front line of that ambition.

-A 2:1 honours degree or equivalent in history or other humanities or social science discipline.
+A 2:1 honours degree or equivalent in history or another humanities or social science discipline.

 You may be asked to supply examples of previous written work.